b-lukaszuk/BS_wJ_eng/contents/overpayment.md

 Use the program to answer a few questions.

-How much money do you save in the case of `mortgage1` (\$200,000, 6.49%, 20 years) and `mortgage2` (\$200,000, 4.99%, 30 years) (see @sec:mortgage_solution)
+How much money can you expect to save in the case of `mortgage1` (\$200,000, 6.49%, 20 years) and `mortgage2` (\$200,000, 4.99%, 30 years) (see
-if you overpay them regularly every month with \$200 dollars.
+@sec:mortgage_solution) if you overpay them regularly every month with \$200 dollars.

-For the `mortgage1` which one is more worth it: to overpay it every month with
+For `mortgage1` which one is more worth it: to overpay it every month with
 \$200 dollars or to overpay it only once, let's say in month 13, with \$20,000?

-Which scenario will give you more profit (in nominal value): to overpay `mortgage1` with \$20,000 in month 13, or to put this \$20,000 into a bank deposit that pays 5% yearly for the 19 years (roughly the remaining duration of the mortgage)?
+Which scenario would you expect to give you more profit (in nominal value): to overpay `mortgage1` with \$20,000 in month 13, or to put this \$20,000 into a bank deposit that pays 5% yearly for the 19 years (roughly the remaining duration of the mortgage)?

 ## Solution {#sec:overpayment_solution}

 There's no need to (completely) reinvent the wheel so we will use `Mortgage`, `fmt` and `getInstallment` we developed in @sec:mortgage_solution.
-The function we'll define is `payOffMortgage`
+The first function we'll define in this chapter is `payOffMortgage`

 ```jl
 s = """